uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 There are even more chatterbots you can talk to.
 Try looking at the [list on wikipedia](https://en.wikipedia.org/wiki/List_of_chatterbots), or doing a Google search for chatterbots.
-Each chatterbot on this list has its own wikipedia page.
+Each chatterbot on this list has its own Wikipedia page.
-You should be able to find the chatterbots by either an internet search, or looking at the references of the wikipedia pages.
+You should be able to find the chatterbots by either an internet search, or looking at the references of the Wikipedia pages.
 Some of these will have rules that were determined by programmers, and others will have rules that were learnt from humans.

 If you have a device that runs Apple iOS (for example an iPhone), have a look at the [Siri](https://en.wikipedia.org/wiki/Siri_%28software%29) chatterbot in the device’s help system.